ZhgChg.Li

 deploy:

-# Execute packaging deployment task
+# Execute build and deploy task

 needs: start-message